-Reserves/ Holds
+Holds

-Customers with a valid Hamilton Public Library card may reserve an item that someone else is currently borrowing.
+Members with a valid Hamilton Public Library card may reserve an item that someone else is currently borrowing or that is available at any HPL location.
 This is referred to as placing an item on "hold."
 The following circulating items cannot be reserved:

-- Magazines - Express Books and Express DVDs
+- Magazines - Express Books, Express DVDs, and Express Passes

-Upon notification that a reserve is available, customers have 7 open days to pick up the item. eBook users have three (3) days (72 hours) to download their hold.
+Upon notification that a hold is available, customers have 7 open days to pick up the item. eBook users have three (3) days (72 hours) to download their hold.
 Customers can choose to turn on an automatic borrowing feature that checks out the eBook copy as soon as it becomes available.